-How Is It Determined If A Crime Will Face Federal Or State Prosecution?
+How Is It Determined If A Crime Will Be Prosecuted at the State or Federal Level?

 Interviewer: Is it always clear-cut that someone will be charged federally or is it a toss-up?
 Do the jurisdictions fight over who will charge a person?